esplito/coding-notes/css-for-js.dev/module-1-rendering-logic-1.md

 > It's a subtle but important distinction: by default, block elements have _dynamic sizing_.
 They're context-aware.

+> `auto` will let our element greedily consume the available space while respecting any constraints.

 ### Keyword values

 We can specify two kinds of values for `width`: